python/devguide/developer-workflow/communication-channels.rst

 Blogs
 =====

-Several core developers are active bloggers and discuss Python's development that way.
+Several core team members are active bloggers and discuss Python's development that way.
 You can find their blogs (and various other developers who use Python) at `Planet Python <https://planetpython.org/>`__.